This post may contain affiliate links, full disclosure here.

-Ground coffee would undoubtedly survive longer than whole roasted coffee beans.
+Ground coffee would undoubtedly survive longer than whole beans.
 However, because the roasters require a lot of heat to roast the beans, they aren’t very reliable.

-The chemical makeup changes, speeding up the process and causing the oil to leak more quickly than it should.
+The chemical makeup changes of the whole bean coffee, speeding up the process and causing the oil to leak more quickly than it should.
 It can stay good for up to 24 months after its best date if kept unopened at room temperature.

 When the can is opened, the shelf life is substantially reduced.